 My babies are mine, but I did not grow them.

 I have two children — curious, sweet, stubborn, insanely smart, and very happy children.
 They came to us by adoption and they complete our family.
 Like many other moms of littles, my days are spent chasing toddlers, doing endless loads of laundry, creating boundaries, teaching life lessons, riding bikes, cooking, cleaning, wiping noses and bottoms, reading bedtime stories, and finally, collapsing into bed by the end of the day.

 And much like any mom, I wonder if I’m doing it all right.
 Sometimes I worry that I’m not enough.
-I wonder if we’ve prepared them to make the right choices as teens, or choose the right paths as young adults.
-I hope that I’m teaching them enough about kindness, generosity, humility, self-control, and everything else we want our tiny humans to know.
+I wonder if we’ve prepared them to make the right choices as teens or choose the right paths as young adults.
+I hope I’m teaching them enough about kindness, generosity, humility, self-control, and everything else we want our tiny humans to know.
 Honestly, I have no idea what I’m doing, but I sure hope it’s enough.

 As a mom by adoption, I have some unique worries.

-From the moment you meet an expectant family, the world is a bit different for us adoptive moms.
-From having your first meeting, to being matched, to prepping your hearts and homes for this child.
+From the moment you meet an expectant family, the world is a bit different for us adoptive moms, from having your first meeting to being matched to prepping your hearts and homes for this child.
 I don’t think we ever truly feel safe.
 Safe to believe this baby will come home with you.
 Safe to decorate a nursery or throw a baby shower.
 Or safe to tell your family and friends, for fear of being crushed by the unthinkable — the failed match or the change of heart.

 As a mom by adoption, grief and joy often co-exist.